-idtech 4 game editing and modding hints & tips
+game Making, editing & modding hints & tips for idtech 3, 4 & 5

 On this page you'll find basic but essential hints and tips for editing idTech4 powered games (formally known as the 'Doom 3' engine); currently Quake Wars, Quake 4, Prey and Doom 3.
 Whether you're level editing and designing, building and importing custom models or creating new texture sets for the games listed above, you should find the following Quick Fire Comments® useful.